dart-backend/angel3-guide/guides/requests-and-responses.md

 ## Requests and Responses

-Angel is inspired by Express, and such, request handlers in general resemble those from Express.
+Angel3 is inspired by Express, and such, request handlers in general resemble those from Express.
 Request handlers can return any Dart object \(see [how they are handled](requests-and-responses.md#return-values)\).
 Basic request handlers accept two parameters:

 * [`RequestContext`](https://pub.dev/documentation/angel3_framework/latest/angel3_framework/RequestContext-class.html) - Contains vital information about the client requesting a resource, such as request method, request body, IP address, etc. The request object can also be used to pass information from one handler to the next.
 * [`ResponseContext`](https://pub.dev/documentation/angel3_framework/latest/angel3_framework/ResponseContext-class.html) - Allows you to send headers, write data, and more, to be sent to the client.
 To prevent a response from being modified by future handlers, call `res.end()` to prevent further writing.

 ### Return Values